 I'm interested in understanding and creating intelligent systems — systems that generate goal-directed output from received and intrinsic input.
-Using animal nervous systems and artificial neural networks as models, I create and test theories that explain intelligent behavior.
-To aid this research, I also develop software, hardware, analyses, and experiment protocols to improve the collection and analysis of relevant data.
+Using a variety of natural and human-made models, I create and test theories that explain intelligent behaviour.
+To aid this research, I also develop software, hardware, and experiment protocols to improve the collection and analysis of relevant data.

-I graduated from Strath Haven High School in Wallingford, PA, USA, and Boston University in Boston, MA, USA with a major in Neuroscience.
-I worked with Carmen Varela in the lab of Matt Wilson at MIT from 2016-2018 as a Technical Associate, where I sought to understand the role of the thalamus in spatial navigations tasks in rats.
-I also improved fabrication of microdrive arrays for recording from the brain, and created deep and unsupervised learning tools for neural event detection and classification.
-I worked in the lab of Matteo Carandini and Kenneth Harris at UCL from 2018-2020 as a Software Developer, where I developed a complete experiment control software toolbox (Rigbox) for running behavioral neuroscience experiments and managing experiment-related data.
-I also developed neural data acquisition and analysis pipelines for the International Brain Lab, and contributed to the Neuropixels / Neuropixels 2 project.
+I grew up in Rose Valley, PA, USA and attended Strath Haven High School in Wallingford, PA before attending Boston University, where I received a B.A. in Neuroscience.
+I then went on to work as a Technical Associate in Matt Wilson's lab at MIT, primarily with Carmen Varela where I sought to understand the role of the thalamus in spatial navigation.
+During this time I also improved the fabrication of microdrive tetrode arrays for recording from the brain, and created deep and unsupervised learning tools for neural event detection and classification.
+I then came to London where I worked as a Software Developer in Matteo Carandini and Kenneth Harris' lab.
+During this time I developed a complete experiment control software toolbox (Rigbox) for running behavioral neuroscience experiments and managing experiment-related data, in addition to developing acquisition and analysis pipelines for the International Brain Lab, and analyzing data for the Neuropixels project.

 Now as a Ph.
 D. student between Tiago Branco's and Tom Mrsic-Flogel's labs, I am working in a Centre-wide collaboration to perform continuous recordings of freely moving rodents during decision-making tasks in naturalistic environments.